The Kraft Heinz Company (KHC) CEO Miguel Patricio on Q1 2020 Results - Earnings Call Transcript

 We have been very fast to adapt within our factories and distribution.
 Example, social distancing in the factories, we were very, very early to adopt it: PPES, like using masks, gloves, face guards, temperature checks, health certification.
 In all our factories, we are communicating regularly, very regularly daily with our teams.

 We have a task force daily routine with operations to monitor and to respond everything very quickly.
-In procurement, the team has made sure that we have had adequate place to meet the spike in demand.
+In procurement, the team has made sure that we have had adequate supplies of meat despite spike in demand.
 We were building scenarios very, very early.
 When things started happening in China, we start increasing inventories of critical materials and finding access to materials that we thought we could have problems.
 So far, we haven't had any problem with procurement.

 In manufacturing and distribution, our frontline people are really the heroes.
 We are working three shifts in many of our factories.
 We are keeping our plants running 24/7.
 And we are showing a lot of agility with a huge sense of duty and responsibility.
 We are taking actions to accelerate the decomplexity and improve the throughput.
 We are benefiting from process improvements and sharing and adapting best practices around the world.
-Maybe, Carlos, you want to give perspective on U.S., specifically on the quest?
+Maybe, Carlos, you want to give a perspective on U.S., specifically on the question?

 Carlos Abrams-Rivera